 Please note: Data values previously published are subject to revision.
 For more information, refer to the vintage series in ALFRED®.

-Over the past week, 10 of the 18 indicators contributed positively to the weekly change in the index, five more than in the previous week.
-The largest positive contributions were made by the yield spread between 3-month commercial paper and the 3-month Treasury bill (CPS_3mo) and by the Merrill Lynch Bond Market Volatility Index (Mlynch_BMVI_1mo).
-Five of the 18 indicators contributed negatively to the weekly change in the index, six fewer than the prior week.
-The two largest negative contributions were made by the 3-month Treasury-Eurodollar spread (TED) and by the yield on Baa-rated corporate bonds (BAA).
+Over the past week, 10 of the 18 indicators contributed positively to the weekly change in the index, seven more thanthe previous week.
+The two largest positive contributions were made by the Merrill Lynch Bond Market Volatility Index (Mlynch_BMVI_1mo) and by the yield spread between the Merrill Lynch High-Yield Corporate Master II Index and the 10-year U.S. Treasury security (HighYield_CRS).
+Eight of the 18 indicators contributed negatively to the weekly change in the index, six fewer than the previous week.
+The largest negative contributions were made by the Chicago Board Options Exchange Market Volatility Index (VIX) and by the yield on Baa-rated corporate bonds (BAA).

-Over the past year, 13 of the 18 indicators made a positive contribution to the index, unchanged from the previous week.
-For the third consecutive week, the two largest positive contributions over the past year were made by the Merrill Lynch High-Yield Corporate Master II Index (Mlynch_HighYld_MasterII) and by the yield differential between that same index and the 10-year Treasury (HighYield_CRS).
-Two indicators made a negative contribution over the past year, two fewer than the previous week.
-For the third consecutive week, the largest negative contribution over the past year was made by the J.P.
-Morgan Emerging Markets Bond Index Plus (EMBI).
+Over the past year, 16 of the 18 indicators made a positive contribution to the index, one more than the previous week.
+The largest positive contributions over the past year were made by the Merrill Lynch High-Yield Corporate Master II Index (Mlynch_HighYld_MasterII) and by the HighYield_CRS.
+Two indicators made a negative contribution over the past year, the same number as the prior week.
+For the seventh consecutive week, the largest negative contribution over the past year was made by Mlynch_BMVI_1mo.

 For an explanation of the 18 component variables in the STLFSI, refer to the STLFSI Key.